 This stretch of the trip will include typical views of the Midwest: small towns, farms, junk collections, cows, static train displays, and more.

-On this day, you will cross both the Missouri and Mississippi Rivers.
+On this day, you will cross the Missouri and Mississippi Rivers as you travel across Iowa and Illinois.

 One famous city on this route is Ottumwa, Iowa, home of the character “Radar” O’Reilly from M*A*S*H.